Bowel Cancer Clinical Trial

 It has been reported that only 50% of Maori and Pasifika communities participate overall and are the group most likely to be diagnosed with bowel cancer before the age of 60.

 K9 Medical Detection NZ has strict protocols and robust methodologies for all medical detection trials.
-Research trials are led by Professor Sarah Young, Doctor Katrin Campbell and Doctor Sharon Pattison in conjunction with K9MD Director Pauline Blomfield and The Bowel Cancer Foundation Trust.
-K9 Medical Detection have clinical facilities in Dunedin including two laboratories for the safe handling and storing of all medical samples.
+Research trials are led by Professor Sarah Young, in conjunction with Associate Professor Michelle McConnell as Research Project Manager; Biostatistician Associate Professor Robin Turner; K9MD Director Pauline Blomfield and The Bowel Cancer Foundation Trust.
+K9 Medical Detection NZ have clinical facilities in Dunedin including two laboratories for the safe handling and storing of all medical samples.

-It is hoped that the findings from this research programme will assist in the development of a new bowel cancer programme for New Zealand.
+It is hoped that the findings from this research programme will assist in the development of a new early diagnostic alternative for bowel cancer in New Zealand.